Bernard J. Taylor: Rock n Roll Cafe

 Begun in 2012, the libretto and songs were completed at the beginning of 2013.
 It is about the life of the young in a mid-size town during the heyday of rock n' roll.

 Backstage at Oz

+A comedy musical about the backstage antics of the actors taking part in a production of The Wizard of Oz.
+A production in San Antonio in 2017 won an award for the musical score from the Alamo Theater Arts Council.
+You can see excerpts from this production on Youtube:

 New Guy at School

 Completed at the beginning of 2013 in tandem with Rock n Roll Cafe, this is an updated version of Tom Brown's Schooldays, the classic 19th Century novel by Thomas Hughes (which created the blueprint for all school stories that followed, including Harry Potter).
 It features all the main characters from the original novel, but in this version it is set in a modern co-ed school.
 It was written especially for school productions.